-Provisional Hearing: For purposes of Rule 7.4.4, an expedited abbreviated hearing occurring prior to a hearing under Rule 8 that provides the Athlete or other Person with notice and an opportunity to be heard in written form as described in Rule 7.
+Provisional Hearing: For purposes of Rule 7.4.4, an abbreviated hearing occurring prior to a hearing under Rule 8 that provides the Athlete or other Person with notice and an opportunity to be heard in written form as described in Rule 7.

 [Comment: A Provisional Hearing is only a preliminary proceeding that may not involve a full review of the facts of the case.
-Following a Provisional Hearing, the Athlete or other Person remains entitled to a subsequent full hearing on the merits of the case.
-By contrast, an 'expedited hearing,' as that term is used in Rule 7.4.3, is a full hearing on the merits conducted on an expedited time schedule.]
+Following a Provisional Hearing, the Athlete or other Person remains entitled to a subsequent full hearing on the merits of the case.]